JackDca/Mailpilewiki/FAQ-Branding-&-Design.md

 Yes.
 We have been developing Mailpile to support this sort of functionality.

-### You used bad words in your video and i didn't like it.
+### You used bad words in your video and I didn't like it.

 We apologize you took offensive to some of our branding and creative choices, we were just trying to have fun.